 Here's the results of the May 2016 Photo contest.
 Great work.
 Will you be joining us next month?

-What can you expect when you take one of his courses?
-First, get ready to make some fast initial gains.
-You'll learn some tricks and tips so you'll see immediate progress.
+What can you expect when you take one of our courses?
+First, you'll see immediate progress.
 Second, expect personal attention as all your questions are answered and you get feedback on every image you post.
-Third, expect to have fun as you enjoy your passion.
+Third, expect to have fun as you learn and grow.